Timeline

 2022 The company publicly declares it is "not prepared to draw a line between the transition away from fossil fuels and the expansion of oil and gas," activity that "drags us towards disaster."
 Addressing Cell Press employees, a leader dismisses this by saying the world can't do without fossil fuels and that there aren't alternatives right now.
 Leaders are subsequently asked to provide employees with evidence to indicate the fossil fuel expansion in question is consistent with realistic pathways to limit warming to 1.5-2°C.

 An Elsevier sustainability leader is asked to provide employees with evidence to show the company isn't generating "potentially adverse climate change-related human rights impacts."
-In response, employees, including many editors from Cell Press and The Lancet, are assured that Elsevier is "ensuring the content, products and data insights we generate help the energy transition."
+In response, employees are assured that Elsevier is "ensuring the content, products and data insights we generate help the energy transition."

 The same month Richard Horton of The Lancet reports he's been told “by the highest authorities in Elsevier that the company is progressively divesting itself from the oil and gas industries,” Elsevier joins the OSDU Forum, founded by oil and gas majors seeking an open data platform to "enable them all to be more efficient and effective in finding oil deposits."
 OSDU is called a “game changer” built “to resolve the problems of accessing complex E&P data."
-OSDU Forum oil majors have business plans antithetical to net zero pathways, warming targets, and a global, science-based, just transition.
+OSDU Forum oil majors have business plans antithetical to net zero pathways, warming targets, and a science-based, just transition.
 Fellow members such as Aramco, BP, Chevron, Equinor, Exxon, Petrobras, and Shell are fighting an energy transition, remain severely misaligned with the Paris Agreement, and have CCS (carbon capture and storage) projects that increase oil production.
 One partner is lobbying to extend one of its coal mines for over 90 years.
-But Elsevier continues to claim these partners are undertaking an "energy transition."
+Oil and gas is sabotaging all seventeen SDGs, but Elsevier continues to claim it's supporting its partners and customers in their "energy transition."

 OSDU FORUM INFO (PDF)

 Leaders are again asked about negligence of UNGP commitments to discontinue "activity with adverse climate change-related human rights impacts which may be directly linked to our operations, products or services [and] obtain free, prior, and informed consent from potentially impacted people prior to taking actions likely to have climate-related human rights impacts.”
-In response, an Elsevier leader forbids the sharing of an employee report containing scientist testimonials related to Elsevier's support of fossil fuel expansion.
+An Elsevier leader forbids the sharing of an employee report containing scientist testimonials related to Elsevier's stated unwillingness to end support of fossil fuel expansion.

-A manager's use of intimidation tactics targeting employee advocates and her use of false claims, including that the company does not even promote fossil fuel extraction, are brought to the attention of RELX Compliance and Ethics; this generates no engagement.
-Another complaint is brought to a Cell Press Senior Manager regarding management's use of false claims, gaslighting, and pressuring of employees to disengage from independent advocacy.
+A manager's use of intimidation tactics targeting employee advocates and her use of false claims, including that the company does not promote fossil fuel extraction, are brought to the attention of RELX Compliance and Ethics; this generates no engagement.
+Another complaint is brought to a Cell Press Senior Manager regarding management's use of false claims, gaslighting, and inappropriate pressuring to accept company greenwashing practices and to disengage from advocacy that's independent of management.

-2022 The Union of Concerned Scientists and Scientists for Global Responsibility launch a petition requesting the company address observed inconsistency with its sustainability claims, UN Race to Zero, and the UNGP.
+The Union of Concerned Scientists and Scientists for Global Responsibility launch a petition requesting the company address inconsistency with its sustainability claims, the UN Global Compact, the UN Race to Zero, and the UNGP.

 2023At the Annual General Meeting, RELX leadership emphasizes to investors that "the world still needs fossil fuels" and that the company continues to provide the industry with "data, and analytics, and information."
-Products and services the company says have been 'repurposed' and 'transitioned,' are in fact still informing the industry's drive for new projects, and are thus incompatible with realistic just transition scenarios.
+Products and services the company says have been 'repurposed' and 'transitioned' are in fact still informing the industry's drive for new projects, and are thus incompatible with realistic just transition scenarios.
+An investor informs leaders, "I don't think you understand what 'transition' means."

-An Elsevier sustainability leader assures employees that energy journals have been 'transitioned,' even as they and other publications continue to inform global fossil fuel expansion, and claims there is still need for a "scientific dialogue around fossil fuel."
-Evidence is requested to demonstrate there's room in the carbon budget for all the new projects the company is informing but none is provided.
+An Elsevier sustainability leader assures employees that energy journals have been 'transitioned'—even as they and many other publications continue to inform global fossil fuel expansion—and claims there is still need for a "scientific dialogue around fossil fuel."
+Evidence is requested to demonstrate there's room in the carbon budget for all the new projects that company materials are informing, but none is provided.

-Multiple HR reps are asked about UNGP commitments pertaining to due diligence that include adverse climate change-related human rights impacts but no answers are provided.
+Human Resources is asked about the company's UNGP commitments pertaining to due diligence that include adverse climate change-related human rights impacts, but no answers are provided.

-UCS/SGR petition organizers observe that Elsevier is negligent of its UNGP obligations.
-They conclude its claims "are demonstrably false" and is "turning a blind eye to its activities that enable other entities to remain high emitters."
+UCS/SGR petition organizers observe that Elsevier is negligent of its UNGP obligations and ethics code.
+They conclude its claims "are demonstrably false" and it's "turning a blind eye to its activities that enable other entities to remain high emitters."
 Petition organizers request the company pledge to end support for fossil fuel expansion and industry misinformation by the end of 2023.

 2023 Referencing UNGP human rights guidelines, UN investigators send a letter to companies still facilitating "continued exploration for more oil and gas," indicating they are at risk of generating "significantly worsened climate change-related human rights impacts."

-With no pledge from RELX to stop empowering companies failing global climate targets, the Union of Concerned Scientists and Scientists for Global Responsibility announce the launch a UNGP-based grievance mechanism process to be spearheaded by Climate Rights Coalition, its partner organizations, and other stakeholders.
+With no pledge from RELX to stop promotion of fossil fuel expansion and industry misinformation, the Union of Concerned Scientists and Scientists for Global Responsibility announce the launch a UNGP-based grievance mechanism process to be spearheaded by Climate Rights Coalition, its partner organizations, and other stakeholders.

 The company promotes itself as a member of Amazon's Climate Pledge, an initiative that allows companies to remain engaged in facilitating fossil fuel expansion.
-In asking the pledge's Lead "how the Pledge considers fossil fuel expansion to still be compatible with net zero and the goals of the Paris Agreement," no such evidence is provided in his response.
+The pledge's Lead is asked "how the Pledge considers fossil fuel expansion to still be compatible with net zero and the goals of the Paris Agreement," but no such evidence is provided in response.

 The UN's Race to Zero Policy & Engagement Leader indicates that RELX is not in UN Race to Zero and "thus should not be presenting themselves as such."
-She reaffirms R2Z's interpretation guide, which indicates members must restrict facilitating new fossil fuel assets in line with the IEA and IPCC's pathways.
+The Race to Zero interpretation guide indicates members must restrict facilitating new fossil fuel assets in line with the IEA and IPCC's pathways, something not covered by Elsevier journal scopes.

 2023 is declared the hottest year on record.
-In February: Canada's fire season starts, the Atlantic Ocean is 'on fire' with the currents system shows signals of collapse, Antarctica's 'Doomsday Glacier' is rapidly melting, the world has for the first time spent a year over 1.5°C, there's extreme heat across the globe, and the planet is warming at an unprecedented and accelerating rate.
-Richard Horton observes in The Lancet that, due to global heating, "every dimension of health tracked by the Lancet Countdown is getting worse, not better."
+In February 2024: Canada's fire season starts, the Atlantic Ocean is 'on fire' with the currents system shows signals of collapse, Antarctica's 'Doomsday Glacier' is rapidly melting, the world has for the first time spent a year over 1.5°C, there's extreme heat across the globe, and the planet is warming at an unprecedented and accelerating rate.
+Richard Horton observes in The Lancet that, due to global heating, "every dimension of health tracked by the Lancet Countdown is getting worse, not better," as fossil fuel supply increases are projected to produce the highest-ever level of global oil supply in 2024, fossil fuel firms are spending more money on new oil and gas sites than at any time since the 2015 Paris climate deal, and the industry colludes "to obstruct climate policies” while contesting “efforts to constrain fossil fuel supply.”

 2024 With over 150 partner organizations, CRC's initial communication is delivered to RELX, including a complaint submitted to The Special Procedures of the United Nations Human Rights Council.
-As employees did in 2021, RELX is asked to provide a timeline for when it will stop supporting activities carrying credible risk for generating substantial human rights harms.
+As employees did in 2021, RELX is asked to provide a timeline for when it will stop supporting activities that carry the risk of generating substantial human rights harms.